Britain urges world's central banks to act

 "This government made a reckless decision two years ago — raising taxes and cutting spending too far and too fast — which has left Britain in a much weaker position as the global hurricane builds around us," said Ed Balls, finance spokesman for the Labour opposition, writing in London's Evening Standard.

-After a narrow election victory for Greece's pro-bailout parties, Germany signaled on Monday it might grant Athens more time to meet its austerity targets to avert what could be a catastrophic euro exit.
+After a narrow election victory for Greece's pro-bailout parties, Germany signalled on Monday it might grant Athens more time to meet its austerity targets to avert what could be a catastrophic euro exit.

 (Reporting by Matt Falloon; Editing by Ruth Pitchford)